jelizaga3-gatech/Study-Calc-BC/README.md

 `docker build -t study-calc-bc .`

-Run the Docker image (I think if a container doesn't exist before the run command, Docker creates a container and loads the image on the newly created container.)
+Run the Docker image (I think if a container doesn't exist before the executing the `docker run` command, Docker creates a container and loads the image on the newly created container.)

 `docker run -it --rm -v "$PWD":/usr/src/app -p "4000:4000"  study-calc-bc`